sayedimac/mslearn-github-copilot-dev/Instructions/Labs/m02-ghcopilot-document-explain.md

 1. Ensure that the solution builds successfully.

-    For example, in the SOLUTION EXPLORER view, right-click **AccelerateDevGitHubCopilot**, and then select **Build**.
+    For example, in the SOLUTION EXPLORER view, right-click **AccelerateDevGHCopilot_M2**, and then select **Build**.

-    You'll see several Warnings, but there shouldn't be any Errors.
+    You'll see some Warnings, but there shouldn't be any Errors.

 ## Use GitHub Copilot to explain the library application codebase